mkelley33/pws-refactor/client/src/posts/using-recaptcha-v2-with-formik.md

 ---
 title: 'Using Google Recaptcha V2 with Formik and Node.js'
 date: '2020-06-22'
+description: 'How to set up Google Recaptcha V2 using React, Formik, and Node.js'
 ---

 This post intends to demonstrate how to integrate recaptcha with formik